 Unique Curricular and Co-Curricular: Health is not a singular issue and cannot be solved by a singular approach.
 Salem College students are fully immersed in the liberal arts—a holistic education both inside and outside the classroom.
 Through problem-solving approaches and ethical decision-making, students will ask incisive questions and forge complex solutions, emerging as leaders and change-makers in their professions and communities.

 Intentional Focus on Leadership Development: Salem College has developed a curriculum specifically focused on developing and preparing leaders of tomorrow—a program rooted in developing skills like problem solving, critical thinking, creativity, innovation, and more.

-Preparation for the Jobs of Tomorrow: Salem College has added three new health-oriented majors: Health Science, Health Humanities, and Health Advocacy and Humanitarian Systems.
+Preparation for the Jobs of Tomorrow: Salem College has added four new health-oriented majors: Health Sciences, Health Humanities, Health Advocacy and Humanitarian Systems, and Health Communication and Data Visualization.
 These new majors will prepare women to lead in a variety of health-related fields—from medical school to non-profit leadership, health law, health policy, and more.

 A Community Like No Other: Salem women are supported by their faculty and by one another from the moment they arrive on campus, throughout their years of study, and for a lifetime after graduation.
 This amazing network will drive the future pipeline in health, helping to fill the critical void that persists in the industry.

 Today, Salem College is focusing its 250-year legacy of leadership on becoming the nation’s only liberal arts college dedicated to elevating and expanding the role of women in Health Leadership.
 This new Health Leadership approach to liberal arts education will prepare the next generation of women to become empowered, ethical, effective health leaders in a wide range of fields from medicine and wellness to law and public policy, from business and not-for-profit to advocacy and the environment.